 Even if there are ingredients listed, chances are the terms “fragrance” or “parfum” are used.
 (Because using the French word for fragrance means it’s not as bad.
 Not.)
 If you’ve read my post on ingredients to avoid in skincare products, then you know that the word “fragrance” can encompass hundreds of chemicals hidden behind that word.
-National Resources Defense Council has a paper on this topic, and Environmental Defence has a great Guide to Fragrance (focusing on perfumes) that explains why this is such a big deal.
+National Resources Defense Council has a paper on this topic, and Environmental Defence has a great report about fragrance (focusing on perfumes) that explains why this is such a big deal.

 Also, air fresheners don’t actually do anything about existing odors, they just mask the odors with other smells.